akinizer/auction-tracker/README.md

 ## Features

 - Scrapes auction listings from all pages of the [Selling Pokémon Cross Server](https://pokemonrevolution.net/forum/forum/211-selling-pok%C3%A9mon-cross-server/) forum.
-- Stores listings in an SQLite database.
+- Stores listings in a local SQLite database.
 - Provides a web UI to:
   - Search auction titles
   - Filter by price range